Andreapan131/Artea-AB-Test-Causal-Targeting-Analysis/README.md

               + test_coupon:spent_last_purchase + test_coupon:C(channel_acq)
 ```

-The interaction terms tell us *which customer traits amplify or shrink the coupon's effect* — this is the heart of the targeting question.

 ### Step 3: Uplift Analysis

 For each segment defined by a significant interaction (cart status, purchase history bin, acquisition channel), compute the uplift and then build the targeting rule.